OPTML-Group/Unlearn-Saliency/README.md

 This is the official code repository for the ICLR 2024 Spotlight paper [SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation](https://arxiv.org/abs/2310.12508).

-**WARNING**: This repository contains model outputs that may be offensive in nature.

 ## Abstract